tarekauel/tk1progex1/theory/ex5/ex5.md

 One way to solve this problem is to remove either of the brokers 3 and 4.
 Another way to solve the problem is to create an acyclic tree - e.g. by using the spanning tree algorithm.
-For example, removing the link between node 4 and 5 would result in an acyclic tree (but also render node 4 useless)
+For example, removing the link between node 4 and 5 would result in an acyclic tree (but also render node 4 useless).
+Another approach might be to keep a history of the nodes for a path.
+The filter f reaches node 5 on two different
+paths: 1->2->3 and 1->2->4.
+If node 5 recognizes it got a filter from two nodes and their path share one or more nodes it discards one of the filters.
+This avoids the infinity loop and any duplication.

 ### Subtask c
 Yes, if a notification from P is received by router 5, it duplicates the notification and sends it to router 3 and 4.
-They continue to forward the notification to router 2 (according to their routing tables) which eventually delivers both of them to router 1 and theirfore to subscriber S.
+They continue to forward the notification to router 2 (according to their routing tables) which eventually delivers both of them to router 1 and therefore to subscriber S.

 The problem can be solved the same way as described before.
-Of course, the routing tables would require an update afterwards! (e.g. remove entry (4,F) from router 5)
+Of course, the routing tables would require an update afterwards! (e.g. remove entry (4,F) from router 5).
+Another approach is to keep a history of messages that a node reached.
+If a messages reaches a node again it simply discards it.
+This doesn't prevent duplication but an infinity loop.
+A third approach is to add a TTL to a message.
+This avoids infinity loop but not a duplication and if the TTL is to small a message doesn't reach all receivers.

 ## Task 2: Addressing
 <table>